-The Marshall School of Business offers a minor in business technology fusion, which is available to students in all schools and departments at USC.
+The Marshall School of Business offers a minor in business technology fusion, which is available to students in all schools and departments except the Marshall School of Business.
 This minor requires 20 units to complete.
 To enroll, students must be in good standing with the university and have completed 48 units of college level credit.
-Students must also complete an application for the minor, including a onepage statement of how completion of the minor will contribute to their goals and objectives.
-This form can be obtained and must be returned to the Director of Admissions, Bridge Hall 105.
+Students must also complete an application for the minor, including a one-page statement of how completion of the minor will contribute to their goals and objectives.
+This form can be obtained from Marshall Undergraduate Admissions.

-COURSE REQUIREMENTS UNITS
+COURSE REQUIREMEN COURSE REQUIREMENTS UI

 IOM 431 Business Information

 Systems 4

 IOM 433 Business Information

 Systems Analysis and

 Design 4

-IOM 435 Business Database Sys tems 4
+IOM 435 Business Database Systems s 4

 Electives

-Choose from the following to achieve a total of
+Choose from the f following to achieve a total of f

-ionowing to acmeve a total of ı
+at least 8 units:

-Business Information
+IOM 401 Business Information

 Systems - Spreadsheet

 Applications 2

-Business Information
+IOM 402 Business Information

 Systems - Database

 Applications 2

-Data Warehousing and
+IOM 428 Data Warehousing and

 Data Mining 4

-Business
+IOM 440 Business

 Telecommunications 4

-Business Systems
+IOM 444 Business Systems

 Networking and

 Information Security 4

-Business Information
+IOM 445 Business Information

 Systems Management and

 Strategy 4

-Project Management 4
+IOM 455 Project Management 4

-Business Information Systems - Spreadsheet Applications Business Information Systems - Database Applications Data Warehousing and Data Mining Business Telecommunications Business Systems Networking and Information Security Business Information Systems Management and Strategy